fatimamahate/studybuddies/README.md

 ## Pages
 Each navigation takes you to the following pages:
 1. Home - this page shows all posts regardless of category and is paginated.
+This page contains all posts even if they are not of either category.
+For example, a user may choose to post a worksheet they made.
+Whilst it is studying, it is not a study tip.

 ![Home](readme_images/home.JPG)

-2. Study Tips - page shows all posts of the study tip category and is paginated
+2. Study Tips - page shows all posts of the study tip category and is paginated.
+This page can have regular study tips.

 ![Study](readme_images/study.JPG)

-3. Exam Tips - page shows all posts of the exam tip category and is paginated
+3. Exam Tips - page shows all posts of the exam tip category and is paginated.
+Since exams are most likely why the user is studying, this will allow them to find all information in one page.

 ![Exam](readme_images/exam.JPG)

-4. Who We Are - page gives a small about section along with when the last post was created
+4. Who We Are - page gives a small about section along with when the last post was created to show how their can always be new ideas or tips.

 ![Who](readme_images/who.JPG)

-5. Search - user can search for posts and retrieve a list
+5. Search - user can search for posts and retrieve a list of all posts that contain the query.
+It is not case sensitive.

 ![Search](readme_images/search.JPG)

-6. Sign Up - a new user can create an account
+6. Sign Up - a new user can create an account.
+Then when they are logged in, there is a constant message to say hello, username.
+This shows they are logged in.
+As can be seen in the header/navigation image above, there is a message to say hello, you are not logged in.
+This is to show that the site user is not logged in.

 ![Sign Up Page](readme_images/sign_up.JPG)

 7. Sign In -  a returning user can log in.
 Onc logged in the user can see a message to say it is successful.
+When they are logged in, there is a constant message to say welcome, username.
+This shows they are logged in.

 ![Sign In](readme_images/sign_in.JPG)
 ![Signed In](readme_images/signed_in.JPG)

-8. My Posts - user can view all published and draft posts
+8. My Posts - user can view all published and draft posts.
+Published posts have a button which allow users to view their post.
+Draft Posts have 2 buttons - one to continue to edit the post and one to delete the post.

 ![Draft Posts](readme_images/draft_my_posts.JPG)
 ![Pulished Posts](readme_images/published_my_posts.JPG)